forestgrape/coronavirus/1_introduction/suggestions.md

     * Dry air increases the chance that a virus infection starts in the lungs, where it is more likely to cause a symptomatic or even severe disease.
     * Dry air reduces the defences of the respiratory tract against pathogens.

-    In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
+    In areas with indoor heating, drying the frequently washed cloths indoors keeps the air humid.
 If the outside air is warm and dry the windows should be open always.
 If the air outside is humid and warm air-conditioning should not be used.

 * ### Masks
     Wear a [mask](../7_social/controlling.md#masks) in indoor places where susceptible or infectious people are.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.

     The mask should have a good fit and a good filter.
-In some situation high-filtration is especially important: in hospitals and if one is possible infected.
-But if symptomatic staying home or at least at of crowds is crucial, since masks just reduce the spread but do not prevent it.
+In some situation high-filtration is especially important: in hospitals and if one is possible diseased.
+But if symptomatic staying ~~home or at least at~~ out of indoor crowds is crucial, since masks just reduce the spread but do not prevent it.
 The same is true for all other prevention measures such as distancing and hygiene, they reduce but do not prevent spread.

-    Especially to protect others, masks should be switched frequently (e.g. each 2 hours).
-However coronaviruses are not stable and after two days waiting, putting into the sunlight or washed with soap/warm water nearly all [viruses are decayed](../2_biological/virion_viability.md)).
+    To protect others, masks ideally are switched frequently (e.g. each 2 hours).
+Coronaviruses are not stable and after two days waiting, putting into the sunlight or washed with soap/warm water nearly all [viruses are decayed](../2_biological/virion_viability.md)).
 So masks can be reused if [cleaned](../6_prevention_and_treatment/masks.md#mask-reuse-and-cleaning).
 From time to time it should replaced or washed thoroughly - there's more than Sars-CoV-2, that's not to forget!

 * ### Distancing
     Distancing reduces infection risk.

 * ### Hygiene
     Keep proper hygiene.
 Especially wash hands before eating and after toilet.
-Soap cleans most pathogens and usually destroys enveloped viruses such as coronaviruses or influenza.
-Hygiene is important because many pathogens are transmitted through fomites.
-Pathogens can cause tissue damage and/or weaken the immune system.
-E.g. common cold viruses attempt to weaken the immune system [[kikkert](../4_immunological/immune_evasion.md#kikkert)] and therefore can induce an increased infection risk.
-Additionally many infections can burden and even if not it is hard to distinguish them from mild SARS-2 infections.
+Soap removes most pathogens and even destroys enveloped viruses such as coronaviruses or influenza viruses.
+Many microbiota, some pathogenic, are transmitted through fomites - worms nearly exclusively, bacteria often by fomites, RNA viruses sometimes but mostly by direct contact or airborne.
+Diseases can burden by itself and respiratory diseases can be difficult to distinguish from Covid-19.

     But do NOT rely on hygiene alone, since the majority of severe Covid [transmissions occur through air](../5_epidemiological/transmission.md).